PayPal Honey: Business practice allegations and lawsuits

+Class action lawsuits

+On December 29, 2024, three law firms, including one operated by YouTuber LegalEagle, filed a class action lawsuit against PayPal in United States federal court in connection with the alleged affiliate marketing controversy.
+The suit alleged intentional interference with contractual and prospective economic relations, unjust enrichment, conversion, and violation of California's Unfair Competition Law.
+Sam Denby of Wendover Productions and Ali Spagnola were named as plaintiffs.

+The controversy gained further traction on January 3, 2025, when the technology review outlet GamersNexus filed another class action lawsuit through law firm Cotchett, Pitre & McCarthy, LLP.
+The suit alleged conversion, interference with contractual relations, and violations of North Carolina's Unfair and Deceptive Trade Practices Act.

+The initial class action lawsuit was dismissed in late November 2025, however other lawsuits were allowed to proceed.
+Federal Judge Beth Labson Freeman said that the complaint had not identified a "cognizable injury" and did "not establish the Plaintiffs were in fact entitled to those commissions pursuant to their contracts with the merchants."
+The court granted leave to amend the case and the plaintiffs filed an amended complaint in early January 2026.

 Marketing

 PayPal Honey has become known for its heavy use of YouTube advertising and channel sponsorships for its marketing.
 Like other services, it offers paid sponsorships to popular YouTube channels to advertise the service to their viewers.

-Starting in the 2019–20 NBA season, Honey became a practice jersey sponsor for the Los Angeles Clippers, a sponsorship that would later expand into game jerseys in the 2020–21 NBA season.
-The jersey sponsorship ended following the 2022–23 NBA season.
+Starting in the 2019–20 NBA season, Honey became a practice jersey sponsor for the Los Angeles Clippers, a sponsorship that expanded to game jerseys in the 2020–21 NBA season.
+The jersey sponsorship ended after the 2022–23 NBA season.

 Operations

 PayPal Honey operates a browser extension that automatically applies coupons on e-commerce websites.
 The company has claimed that the extension aggregates these coupons across the internet.
 Honey's revenue comes from a commission made on user transactions with partner retailers.
-When a user makes a purchase from merchants partnering with the company, Honey provides Honey Gold points, which can be then redeemed at partnering stores to get additional coupons and offers.
-Other features of the browser extension include a feature called Droplist where a user can add an item to a list and be notified when the price of the item drops across partnered retailers and a feature called Amazon Badge, which compares prices of a product across multiple resellers on Amazon, presenting users the ability to switch to a cheaper reseller during buying a product.
+When a user makes a purchase from merchants partnering with the company, Honey provides Honey Gold points, which can be redeemed at partnering stores to get additional coupons and offers.
+Other features of the browser extension include Droplist, with which a user can add an item to a list and be notified when its price drops across partnered retailers, and Amazon Badge, which compares a product's prices across multiple resellers on Amazon, enabling users to switch to a cheaper reseller.